erickthered/cmsjs/README.md

 # What is it?

-As it's name suggests, it is a CMS written in Node.js.
-Node was chosen because of it's high performance and it's low memory consumption.
+As its name suggests, it is a CMS written in Node.js.
+Node was chosen because of its high performance and its low memory consumption.

 **Contributors**